Microsoft Teams

 How to Set Up Microsoft Teams Shared Channels

-Microsoft Teams shared channels enhance collaboration by seamlessly sharing channels within or across organizations, overcoming challenges with alternative methods.
+Microsoft Teams shared channels boost collaboration by allowing seamless sharing of channels within and across organizations, overcoming past challenges.

 Dominic Kent